 Wondering, when do Christmas decorations go up at Disney World?
 Disney starts decorating for Christmas the night after Halloween, but officially Disney World is decorated for Christmas by the second week in November.

 Magic Kingdom also exclusively offers an after hours Christmas party at Disney, one of the most popular Disney Christmas events.
 This special event includes everything from access to rides, holiday treats and drinks, snow on main street and performances throughout the evening.

 Note: Disney just announced the event lineup for Disney Christmas 2021 that will include a “Disney Very Merriest After Hours” party plus “Minnie’s Wonderful Christmas Fireworks.”
 It looks like the best time if you’ve ever considered Disney World at Christmas time!

 Looking to spend more time in Disney World at Christmas outside of Magic Kingdom?
 Hollywood Studios, Animal Kingdom and Epcot also offer a number of decorations and special performances during the holidays.
 Most of the festivities occur from the beginning of November until the beginning of January, however, actual dates vary.
-For more on holiday events at Walt Disney World, see here.
+For more info on Walt Disney World Christmas events, see here.

 Disney Springs During the Holidays

 In true Disney fashion, Disney Springs is completely decked out for Christmas.
 The biggest draw to this area during the holidays is the Disney Springs Christmas Tree Trail.
 This trail includes Christmas trees themed after different Disney movies, and it’s at the top of our list of free things to do in Orlando for Christmas.
 The Christmas trees are decorated with the most amazing ornaments, and the trail also has holiday music along the way.
 If you have a chance to go at night, there’s also “snow” falling at the Christmas Tree Trail.